jpmacdonald/apl/docs/registry_architecture.md

 # Registry Management Architecture

-## Current State Analysis
+## Overview
-Maintenance tasks are consolidated into the `apl-pkg` tool.
+The APL registry maintenance is consolidated into the `apl-pkg` utility, which manages the entire lifecycle of package definitions.

 ### Unified Registry Maintainer (`apl-pkg`)

-The registry follows a centralized architecture for managing the lifecycle of packages.
+The tool utilizes a modular architecture to handle different aspects of registry maintenance.

 ### 1. Unified Architecture
 ```mermaid